claus/storyblok-rich-text-react-renderer/README.md

 Use the `defaultBlokResolver` option to add a default blok resolver.
 The function signature is `(name, props) => { ... }`, where `name` is the Storyblok component's "technical" name and `props` is an object that contains all the component's fields, as well as its `_uid` and `_editable` values.

-### Default string resolver

-Storyblok might return a simple string instead of a document object for rich text fields with trivial content.
-By default, the render function returns this string as-is.
-Use the `defaultStringResolver` option to customize this behavior.
-The function signature is `(str) => { ... }`.

 #### Example:

 ```js